oVirt/ovirt-site/source/documentation/upgrade-guide/chap-Upgrading_to_oVirt_4.0.html.md

 2. Copy the backup file to a suitable device.

-3. Install Red Hat Enterprise Linux 7.
-See the [*Red Hat Enterprise Linux Installation Guide*](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Installation_Guide/index.html) for more information.
+3. Install Enterprise Linux 7.

 4. Install oVirt Engine 4.0.
-See the [*oVirt Installation Guide*](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/installation-guide#part-Installing_Red_Hat_Enterprise_Virtualization).
+See the [Installation Guide](/documentation/install-guide/Installation_Guide/).

 4. Copy the backup file to the oVirt Engine 4.0 machine and restore the backup.